 The Director of Graduate Studies (DGS) assigns each entering M.A. student a faculty advisor.
 Students should meet with advisors at least once a semester for progress updates.
 If a student wishes to change advisors, he/she should notify his/her existing advisor, and the director of graduate studies.

 MA students (admitted Fall 2012 and later) must complete either 33 credit hours (Thesis Track) or 36 credit hours (Two Paper Track) of graduate credit (400/500 level).
-Students are encouraged to take graduate level courses outside the History Department, 10 credits of which may apply to program of study.
+Students are encouraged to take graduate level courses outside of History, 10 credits of which may apply to program of study.
 Students must take History 500 and 501.
 All students must take 1 colloquium/seminar sequence, and are encouraged to take 2.

 Teaching assistants and graders are required to take 2 semesters of History 597.
 Students may do independent readings (History 490/590) on a given topic with the approval of the mentoring professor.
 Professor and student should together fill out the Consent for Independent Study form (PDF).
-You can also get a copy of the form from Ms. Shea.
 Six hours of 490/590 may be applied to the program of study.

 M.A. students have four options for the completion of the research tool.

 - Four semesters of previous study of a foreign language as an undergraduate with B average or better;